Scheduled MonumentsWalesLongstone Camp

 What is Longstone Camp?

-Longstone Camp is a prehistoric enclosure located in Pembrokeshire, Wales, dating to the Iron Age period.
+Longstone Camp is a prehistoric enclosed settlement located in Pembrokeshire, Wales, designated as a Scheduled Ancient Monument under the reference PE179.
 It is designated a Scheduled Ancient Monument by Cadw under reference PE179.

 What period does Longstone Camp date from?

 Longstone Camp dates from the prehistoric period, and is classified as a enclosure.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Who is responsible for protecting Longstone Camp?